-i can understand where you are coming from. but i would sugest taking a close friend. show her/him what you are doing and what youre into so that they get a better understanding. then, she can take the shots (if she likes photography) or guard the camera on self timer. in public places it wouldn’t be uncommon for someone to steal a camera from an unsuspecing fashionista. best way to go perhaps! & then go out for drinks after <3posted almost 3 years ago
+i can understand where you are coming from. but i would sugest taking a close friend. show her/him what you are doing and what youre into so that they get a better understanding. then, she can take the shots (if she likes photography) or guard the camera on self timer. in public places it wouldn’t be uncommon for someone to steal a camera from an unsuspecing fashionista. best way to go perhaps! & then go out for drinks after <3posted over 3 years ago